MunasheMuk2/Shumba_valeting/README.md

 + ### JSHint

  No errors or warnings were found when passing through the JS code in JSHint.
-Only  warnings indicating that the version of JSHint does not support key word 'const' as  this is supported Javascript version ES6.

    ![JSHint](screenshots/jshint.jpg)